Mobile

 Dubbed as “the new way to make plans, take notes, design, create and share,” KickPin aims to empower users to transition from merely collecting the work of others like on Pinterest, to combining their own materials into attractive displays.

 While Pinterest has reached an incredible 150 million monthly users and has surpassed Twitter in the US, the platform doesn’t truly empower users to create collages or designs comprised of their own materials.
-The KickPin app represents the logical progression of visual organization platforms, as it enables users to personalize their boards with range of interactive multimedia on their iPads – a device that by 2018, is expected to boast 80.9 million users in the US alone.
+The KickPin app represents the logical progression of visual organization platforms, as it enables users to personalize their boards with a range of interactive multimedia on their iPads – a device that by 2018, is expected to boast 80.9 million users in the US alone.

 “For those who love to create collages, moodboards, and visualize their own works of art, KickPin enables unlimited possibilities,” said KickPin Founder, Brian Albert.